One day, we may look back on 2020 as one of great turmoil—but also a moment in history in which the humble introvert came into his own.

 But extroverts alone are not suffering from the side effects of our new lockdown culture.

 Coronavirus has triggered a pandemic of a different kind altogether.
-Anxiety, depression, and suicidal ideation are reaching reached new highs.
+Anxiety, depression, and suicidal ideation are reaching new highs.

 Being social creatures, it is safe to say that our collective need for companionship is arguably greater than ever.